XanTheRealMan/OpenGYM/README.md

 4. Submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-v3 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements
 We would like to thank all the contributors and supporters of this project.